-In my lab, we are interested in the ways genes are turned on and off.
-Genes contain information encoded in deoxyribonucleic acid (DNA), which is a relatively stable molecule that is good for storing the information.
-However, for the information to be made useful to conduct the work of the cell, it needs to be copied, or transcribed, into a slightly different chemical form—ribonucleic acid (RNA).
-The enzymes that “read” the DNA and use it to synthesize corresponding RNA polymers are known as DNA-dependent RNA polymerases (RNAPs).
+In my lab, we are studying how genes can be selected for silencing and then turned off.
+Genes contain information encoded in deoxyribonucleic acid (DNA), which is a relatively stable molecule excellent for storing the information.
+However, for the information to be made useful for conducting the work of the cell, it needs to be converted, or transcribed, into a slightly different chemical form: ribonucleic acid (RNA).
+The enzymes that read the DNA code and use it to transcribe corresponding RNA polymers are known as DNA-dependent RNA polymerases (RNAPs, for short).

 In bacteria and archaea, a single form of RNAP accomplishes all cellular transcription.
-But in eukaryotes, there are three essential nuclear RNA polymerases that are required for cell survival.
-The first of these, RNA polymerase I (Pol I), has a specific job, focusing its efforts on the transcription of hundreds of copies of nearly identical ribosomal RNA genes (rRNA genes).
-Each rRNA gene can generate a primary transcript (initial RNA) that is subsequently cleaved into three smaller RNAs that assemble with numerous proteins to form the catalytic core of ribosomes, the cellular machines that are responsible for protein synthesis.
+But in eukaryotes, there are three essential nuclear RNAPs required for cell survival.
+The first of these enzymes, RNA polymerase I (Pol I), has a very specific job, the transcription of hundreds of copies of nearly identical ribosomal RNA genes (rRNA genes).
+Each rRNA gene can generate a transcript that is subsequently cleaved into three smaller RNAs that assemble with ~80 proteins and one other RNA to form ribosomes, the cellular machines that make proteins.

-In 2000, while investigating the newly sequenced genome of the model plant Arabidopsis thaliana, I stumbled upon the fact that plants are unique among eukaryotes in having catalytic subunits for two multisubunit RNA polymerases in addition to the ubiquitous eukaryotic polymerases I, II, and III.
-These novel polymerases, which we have since named Pol IV and Pol V, are not essential for viability under laboratory conditions, unlike Pols I, II, and III.
-However, Pol IV and Pol V turn out to be important enzymes that play distinct roles in gene-silencing pathways that help keep transposable elements, viruses, and other genomic repeats under control.
+In 2000, while investigating the newly sequenced genome of the model plant Arabidopsis thaliana, I stumbled upon the fact that plants are unique among eukaryotes in having catalytic subunits for two more multisubunit RNA polymerases, in addition to the ubiquitous polymerases I, II, and III present in all eukaryotes.
+These novel polymerases, which we named Pol IV and Pol V, are not essential for viability under laboratory conditions.
+However, Pol IV and Pol V are important enzymes that play distinct roles in gene-silencing pathways that help keep transposable elements, viruses, and a subset of genes under control.

-We recently determined the complete subunit compositions (12 subunits each) of Pols II, IV, and V in Arabidopsis, showing definitively that Pol IV and Pol V evolved as specialized forms of Pol II.
-This finding fits with observations in fission yeast that show that RNA-mediated transcriptional silencing involves small RNAs that bind to long noncoding RNAs at silenced loci, with all of the requisite RNAs made by Pol II.
-During plant evolution, it appears that duplication of Pol II subunit genes allowed for the diversification of Pol II functions, such that silencing functions were eventually taken over by Pol IV and Pol V but essential functions, such as synthesis of RNAs encoding proteins, were retained by Pol II.
+We were the first to determine the complete subunit compositions (12 subunits each) of Pols II, IV, and V in Arabidopsis and maize, showing definitively that Pol IV and Pol V evolved as specialized forms of Pol II.
+This fits with the fact that non-plant eukaryotes also carry out RNA-mediated transcriptional silencing using small RNAs that bind to long noncoding RNAs; but in these organisms, the RNAs are made by Pol II.
+During plant evolution, it appears that duplication of Pol II subunit genes allowed for the diversification of enzyme functions, with silencing functions taken over by Pol IV and Pol V and essential functions, such as synthesis of messenger RNAs, retained by Pol II.

 The second major focus of my laboratory is nuclear dominance, an epigenetic phenomenon that occurs in genetic hybrids and describes the preferential transcription of rRNA genes inherited from only one of the two parents.
 For many years, it was thought that the basis for nucleolar dominance was the preferential activation of one set of rRNA genes due to their (hypothetical) higher binding affinity for one or more limiting transcription factors.
-However, we showed instead that the molecular basis for nuclear dominance is the preferential silencing of one set of rRNA genes via a mechanism that includes repressive chromatin modifications, including cytosine methylation and a series of repressive histone modifications.
-Using genetic approaches, we have identified many of the players required for the preferential silencing of rRNA genes in nucleolar dominance, including specific DNA methyltransferases, methylcytosine-binding domain proteins, histone deacetylases, and histone methyltransferases (Figure 2).
+However, we showed instead that the molecular basis for nuclear dominance is the preferential silencing of one set of rRNA genes via repressive chromatin modifications that include cytosine methylation and a series of repressive histone modifications.
+Using genetic approaches, we identified many of the players required for preferential rRNA gene silencing, including specific DNA methyltransferases, methylcytosine-binding domain proteins, histone deacetylases, and histone methyltransferases.

-The rationale for nucleolar dominance appears to be dosage control.
-Eukaryotes have hundreds to thousands of rRNA genes, not all of which are needed in every cell at every time in development.
-As a result, excess rRNA genes are shut off, and this occurs in nonhybrids as well as hybrids that display nuclear dominance.
-We find that similar chromatin modifications occur in hybrids and nonhybrids alike, indicating that nuclear dominance is just one manifestation of the dosage control system that operates in all eukaryotes.
+The rationale for nucleolar dominance is dosage control.
+Eukaryotes have hundreds, and sometimes thousands, of rRNA genes, not all of which are needed in every cell at every time in development.
+As a result, excess rRNA genes are shut off, and this occurs in non-hybrids as well as in hybrids that display nuclear dominance.
+We have shown that similar chromatin modifications occur in hybrids and non-hybrids, indicating that nuclear dominance is just one manifestation of the rRNA gene dosage control system that operates in all eukaryotes.